icon icon icon icon icon icon icon

 hungry people in the world

 Hunger and malnutrition are often caused by natural disasters and conflict or a combination of the two.
 Prolonged drought may destroy crops and cause food prices to skyrocket, or violent conflict may force people to flee their homes and livelihoods.
-In our programs all over the world, we work to prevent disasters and food crises through promoting environmental sustainability and empowering people economically so that they are better prepared for difficult times.
+In our programs worldwide, we work to prevent disasters and food crises.
+We achieve this by promoting environmental sustainability and empowering people economically so that they are better prepared for difficult times.

 Key Approaches